remrama/dreamviews/README.md

 # dreamviews_ds

 Turning the public [DreamViews Dream Journal](https://www.dreamviews.com/blogs/) into a usable dataset.
 This repo is strictly for collecting, cleaning, describing, and validating the dataset.
-It's used in other projects and can be found [here](https://media.giphy.com/media/St0Nd0Qt4WNMLy29vi/giphy.gif).

 ---

 See `config.py` for directory info and other configuration stuff.
 The `DATA_DIR` in `config.py` needs to be set first to match the desired data output location.

-The code filenames start with one of `init`, `collect`, `convert`, `clean`, `extract`, `describe`, `validate`, and this precursor explains which of the stages the file is used for.
+The code filenames start with one of `init`, `collect`, `clean`, `extract`, `describe`, `validate`, where the prefix explains which of the stages the file is used for.

 Raw data from the web scraping is in `DATA_DIR/source`, "middle-ground" output, like the cleaned posts and aggregated users or raw LIWC output are in `DATA_DIR/derivatives`, and any plots or statistics are output to `DATA_DIR/results`.